Arctic convoys of World War II: First Protocol

-The Soviet leaders needed to replace the colossal losses of military equipment lost after the German invasion, especially when Soviet war industries were being moved out of the war zone and emphasised tank and aircraft deliveries.
-Machine tools, steel and aluminium was needed to replace indigenous resources lost in the invasion.
+The Soviet leaders needed to replace the colossal losses of military equipment caused by Operation Barbarossa the German invasion, especially when Soviet war industries were being moved out of the war zone.
+The Soviets emphasised tank and aircraft deliveries; machine tools, steel and aluminium were also needed to replace indigenous resources lost in the invasion.
 The pressure on the civilian sector of the economy needed to be limited by food deliveries.
 The Soviets wanted to concentrate the resources that remained on items that the Soviet war economy that had the greatest comparative advantage over the German economy.
 Aluminium imports allowed aircraft production to a far greater extent than would have been possible using local sources and tank production was emphasised at the expense of lorries and food supplies were squeezed by reliance on what could be obtained from lend–lease.
 At the Moscow Conference, it was acknowledged that 1.5 million tons of shipping was needed to transport the supplies of the First Protocol and that Soviet sources could provide less than 10 per cent of the carrying capacity.